ifthenpay/prestashop1.7/versao 1.7 ou superior/readme.md

 ## Multibanco

-* To configure Multibanco payment method click the "Manage" button for Multibanco;
+* To configure Multibanco payment method click the "MANAGE" button for Multibanco;
 ![img](https://github.com/ifthenpay/prestashop/raw/assets/version17/img/en/manage_multibanco.png)
 </br>

 * Configure Multibanco payment method:
 1. Activate Callback, by selecting this option the order state will update when a payment is received;
 2. Select an Entity.
-Can only select from the Entities associated with your Backoffice key;
+Can only select from the Entities associated with your Backoffice Key;
-3. Select a SubEntity.
-Can only select from the SubEntities associated with Entity previously selected;
+3. Select a Sub Entity.
+Can only select from the Sub Entities associated with Entity previously selected;
 4. (optional) Input minimum order value to only display this payment method for orders above it;
 5. (optional) Input maximum order value to only display this payment method for orders below it;
 6. (optional) Select one or more countries to only display this payment method for orders with that shipping country, leave empty to allow all;
 7. (optional) Input an Integer number to order this payment method in the checkout page.
-Smallest takes first place.
+Smallest takes first place;
 8. Click "Save" button;
 ![img](https://github.com/ifthenpay/prestashop/raw/assets/version17/img/en/config_multibanco.png)
 </br>

-* If you set the "Callback" to activate, it's state will be updated below with the generated Anti-Phishing key and Callback Url;
+* If you previously set the "Callback" to activate, after saving, it's state will be updated below with the generated Anti-Phishing key and Callback Url;
 ![img](https://github.com/ifthenpay/prestashop/raw/assets/version17/img/en/multibanco_callback_activated.png)
 </br>